lab64makerspace/intro2PCBdesign/Week_1/Week_1_Activity/README.md

 Time to make sure it fits in the box.

-Let's check out boxes at (Hammond Manufacturing) [https://www.hammfg.com/electronics/small-case/plastic/1591]
+Let's check out boxes at Hammond Manufacturing. [https://www.hammfg.com/electronics/small-case].

+Ooooo...
+Look at the selection!
+Hmmm...
+We want something that isn't too big...
+Mounting flanges would be great!...
+Flame retardant, check!
+This one looks about right!
+Let's check out 1591MFLGY by downloading the model from the site [https://www.hammfg.com/electronics/small-case/plastic/1591]

 Uh, oh!
 That USB connector needs to move.
 How do we do that?